coderamen0/odin-recipes/README.md

-A simple recipes website made using html
+A simple recipes website made using html and basic CSS